 Lastly, but certainly not least, Jim is a bicycle and pedestrian safety advocate.
 Jim understandably supports pedestrian safety efforts, as he has led the Hoboken Harriers running club since 1995.
 Jim also promotes bicycle safety; he was the co-founder of Hoboken’s first free bike-sharing effort, called “Hobiken”, and consistently supports bicycle and pedestrian-friendly initiatives.
 Jim believes more people on foot or on bikes means fewer cars on the road, cleaner air, and a healthier citizenry.

-While Jim has certainly seen a lot of physical changes in the past 30 years, the reason he chose to make Hoboken his home remains unchanged.
-The friendly neighborhood feel of the City, the ease and convenience of getting around to so many great local businesses, and the diversity of people make Hoboken the place Jim wants to live and a community he wants to fight to preserve.
+While Jim has certainly seen a lot of physical changes in the past 34 years, the reason he chose to make Hoboken his home remains unchanged.
+The friendly neighborhood feel of the City, the ease and convenience of getting around to so many great local businesses, and the diversity of people that make Hoboken the place Jim wants to live and a community he wants to fight to preserve.